- Performance: 7.5/10

 MilesWeb still has exceptionally cheap hosting plans.
 However, the low price does have its drawbacks.

-Having an automatic backup solution for a website is a massive bonus towards reliability.
+Having an automatic backup solution for a website is a massive reliability bonus.
 Sites change quickly, and a ton of things can compromise your data.
 It’s always good to have a recent copy of your site stored away safely.

 That’s why all of the leading hosting providers add a backup system free of charge.
 It’s pretty easy to integrate one into cPanel, and the benefits are extraordinary.